emilyLiu1059/python-project/emailparse/readme.md

 ## Parse Email Extract Information

-Extract environment, execution date, and jobID number from email and save to a file
+Extract copyfile, environment, execution date, and jobID number from email and save to a file

 Result file:
 ```